MWorksCoding/conduit-container/README.md

 Here you can see the Conduit Website.
 Feel free to sign up und create your own feed.

 A superuser is an administrator account that has full access to Django’s built-in admin panel.
-As a superuser you can manage all data in the backend, create, edit, or delete users, moderate articles, comments, profiles and inspect or fix data manually.
+As a superuser you can manage all data in the backend: create, edit, or delete users, moderate articles, comments, profiles and inspect or fix data manually.

 For creating a superuse we need to find out the running Docker Backend Container ID